 2. Direct and to-the-point: Due to the “jump right in” nature of how microlearning is structured, learners typically hone right into the topics or skills they need to learn.

-3. Cost-effective: Producing and maintaining courses built around small-footprint microlearning content is more cost-effective (and convenient) than creating and launching massive full-blown online training programs.
+3. Cost-effective: Producing and maintaining courses built around small-footprint microlearning content is more cost-effective (and convenient) than creating and launching massive full-blown online training programmes.

 4. Stronger engagement: By including elements of interactivity and hosting microlearning on social platforms – which are ideal for light form-factor content – microlearning encourages better engagement between learners and with learning content.